jordancornell/Data_Structures/README.md

 Java implementations of some important data structures and their critical functionalities, along with unit tests.

+### Hash Map

+**Hash_Map.java**

+At initialization, this class creates new array with specified number of buckets/bins.
+Keys are hashed with Java Object Class's built in hash function (a next step in the development of this implentation could be a unique and original hashing function) The appropriate bucket in the array is identified based on the hash result.
+New pairs are added to the structure as nodes, and chained to existing node(s) in a linked list manner in case of a collision.

+The Hash_Map class contains the following public methods:
+ * *put(key, value)* - Adds a new <key, value> pair to the map.
+Hashes the key and identifies appropriate bucket in array.
+If array index is null, adds new node, if nodes already exist, chains new node to end of linked list.
+In case where key/hash value already exist, put() replaces the existing value with new one.
+ * *getValue(key)* - Returns value associated with given key.
+If key does not exist in map, returns null.
+Achieves this by hashing key and traversing linked list at appropriate array index.
+ * *delete(key)* - Delete <key, value> pair from hash map.
+Achieves this by hashing key, traversing linked list at appropriate array index, and updating pointers to bypass deleted node.
+ * *return_contents()* - For testing purposes, returns list of keys in hash map.
+Used to verify length and contents.

+**Hash_Map_Unit_Tests.java**

+A number of unit tests in Java's JUnit framework to isolate the performance of the methods in the Hash_Map class.

 ### Dynamic Resizable Array

 **Dynamic_Array.java**